sofascore/purgatory/docs/README.md

 basic [Varnish](https://varnish-cache.org/) implementation.
 Each backend is realized by implementing the [`PurgerInterface`](/src/Purger/PurgerInterface.php).

-It also comes with a `void`, which can be used during development when cache purging is not required.
-The `void` simply ignores all purge requests, making it ideal for non-production environments.
-Additionally, an `in-memory` is provided, designed specifically for testing purposes.
-The `in-memory` simulates purging actions without interacting with external cache services, enabling you to verify your purging logic in tests.
+It also comes with a `void` purger, which can be used during development when cache purging is not required.
+The `void` purger simply ignores all purge requests, making it ideal for non-production environments.
+Additionally, an `in-memory` purger is provided, designed specifically for testing purposes.
+The `in-memory` purger simulates purging actions without interacting with external cache services, enabling you to verify your purging logic in tests.

 For advanced use cases, you can create [custom purgers](/docs/custom-purgers.md).
 This allows you to integrate with any custom or third-party HTTP cache backend that fits your project requirements.